clarity20/python-prompt-toolkit/docs/pages/dialogs.rst

 Hotkeys
 -------

-Button dialogs and all dialogs having Yes/No or Ok/Cancel buttons can be enhanced with hotkey letter mappings enabling single-letter button activation from the keyboard.
-Enable this feature by adding the default parameter ``addHotkeys=True``
+An instance of :class:`~prompt_toolkit.widgets.Dialog` containing one or more Buttons can be enhanced with a hotkey letter mapping to enable activation of buttons by a single keypress from of the user.

-when creating the dialog.
-By default, the hotkeys will be mapped according to the first letter of each button's text, but you can override this when defining the text itself: ``text='Open &File'`` will cause f to be the hotkey instead of o.
+By default, a Button will be assigned a hotkey only if the button text includes a '&' symbol preceding the letter to be used as the hotkey.
+For instance, ``text='Open &File'`` However, if the developer includes the optional parameter ``force_hotkeys=True`` when constructing the Dialog, then every Button will be assigned a hotkey even if none is explicitly specified for some of them (or all of them).
+For such Buttons the first letter of the text will be the hotkey.

+For backward compatibility, if the developer omits the aforesaid ``force_hotkeys`` argument and the '&' indicator from all button text, then no hotkeys will be configured.

 Styling of dialogs
 ------------------